smakamali/robust_plan_eval/README.md

 # Robust Optimization of Queries (Roq)

 This repository contains the code for a robust query optimization approach as presented in paper [Roq: Robust Query Optimization Based on a Risk-aware Learned Cost Model](https://arxiv.org/abs/2401.15210).
 This prototype is built based on `IBM Db2`.
-However, the concepts and ideas are directly transferable to any other relational database management system (RDBMS) too.
+However, the concepts and ideas are directly transferable to any other relational database management system (RDBMS).
 This documentation explains how to use the code.

 ## Data Preparation
 This repo assumes the dataset is already loaded in the database.
 Code for loading data in Db2 is available in the following repositories: